bei513/ICTsecuritybasics/h1 assignment.md

 # h1 Assignment

+This assignment is part of the Tero Karvinen's course Trust to Blockchain 2023 autumn.
+(Karvinen 26 October 2023.)

 ## Summary & analysis of HELSEC presentation
 Presentation was part of the HELSEC meetup at October.
 Presenter was Elias Alanko CISO of 3stepIT.